sdslabs/gasper/docs/content/configurations/kaen.md

 # Configuration for Redis database server managed by `Kaen`
 [services.kaen.redis]
-plugin = false  # Deploy RedisDB server and let `Kaen` manage it container_port = 20000  # Port on which the RedisDB server container will run
+plugin = false  # Deploy RedisDB server and let `Kaen` manage it

 ```